JonathanReeve/course-computational-literary-analysis/README.md

 Coursework falls into three categories:

- - Annotations (30% of final grade)
+ - Daily Annotations (30% of final grade)
- - Homework (30% of final grade)
+ - Weekly Homeworks (40% of final grade)
- - Final project (40% of final grade)
+ - Final project (30% of final grade)

 Additionally, there are three course readings: one novel and two short story collections.
 Reading these closely will help you to contextualize the quantitative analyses, and will prepare you for the close reading tasks of the final paper.